Asset Location and Tax-Efficient Investing

 Remember, the government owns part of your pre-tax accounts.

 You can optimize your asset location if you don’t lose the big picture—risk.
 If you can tolerate the risk of having all equities in your taxable accounts—and don’t need the liquidity—you will pay less in taxes.
 If you can tolerate the risk in your Roth accounts, you will be rewarded with higher expected growth over the decades.
-And, if you leverage debt, you can have greater returns due to more risk.

 You are usually better off placing funds with higher expected returns in Roth accounts.
-If you take a risk in your pre-tax accounts, the government shares the risk and gets taxes on the return.
+If you take a risk in your pre-tax accounts, the government shares the risk and gets taxes on the overall return.

 Sounds like a lot?
 It is!
 Retirement income planning—tax-optimized retirement income planning—is a lot to think about.